wp-plugins/network-summary/trunk/readme.txt

 1. Excerpt of the custom feed builder.

 == Changelog ==

+= 2.0.9 =
+* General reformatting to comply with WordPress guidelines.
+* Update TinyMCE call to be compatible with TinyMCE 4.0.

 = 2.0.8 =
 * Tested compatibility with WordPress Core 3.9.1.